maximiliankolb/bbs-esports/PITCHME.md

 ---
 * started playing as a hobby
 * joined amateur clan
-* played bad and inconsistent
+* played badly and inconsistently
 ---
 * changed to become a spectator
-* visited esl one cologne july 2017
+* visited esl one cologne in july 2017
 ---
-* only play on my brothers computer
+* nowadays only play on my brothers computer
 * regularly watch csgo online
 * more interessted in meta game then playing myself
 ---